-Is It Legal To Charge A Credit Card Fee
+Is It Legal to Charge a Credit Card Fee

 With card payments steadily replacing cash for many U.S. consumers, the issue of how to manage credit card processing fees has never been more important for merchants.
 In 2023, the purchase volume on Visa cards is forecast to hit $5.09 trillion, followed by Mastercard at $2.27 trillion.